 It can feel like you’ll never be able to eat dessert or sweet treats again, but the low carb lifestyle has plenty of delicious alternatives to satisfy your cravings.

 Carbohydrates are another easy to find item on nutrition labels.
 There are many different foods that contain carbs and some are much worse for your health than others.
 Fiber which is listed as a carbohydrate doesn’t generally have an impact on blood glucose the way sugars do.
 Once again, you don’t have to cut them out cold turkey, start wherever you can.

 Some of the highest carb carrying foods are grains.
-This includes bread, pasta, and cereals.
+This includes bread, pasta, cereals, and other foods with gluten.
 They are known to cause inflammation and weight gain and your body will thank you for reducing how much of them you eat.

 Healthy alternatives exist for all of these items and are becoming more and more available in supermarkets.

 Try to start by just noticing what you are currently eating.
 Writing down what carby foods you are eating each week can help give you a bigger picture.
 After you have this baseline data on your current diet, you can make attainable goals to cut back on carbs each week.
 This isn’t as complicated as counting calories, just a simple list to help bring awareness to what you are actually eating.
 Your ultimate keto-lifestyle goal is to get down to only eating 20 total carbs per day.

 Depending on your current carb totals this can take you up to 6 months.
 Don’t feel like you have to rush this process.
 Rushing actually increases the chances of giving up or going on carb binges.
 If you can stop eating certain carbohydrates right away, great! but give yourself time to stop the cravings before taking the next step towards your goal.